lukaszsamson/toxic/PLAN.md

 	•	Introduce a flattening layer, or optionally have elixir_tokenizer emit both (a) a raw nested output and (b) a linearized stream of tokens with explicit {:begin_interpolation, …} / {:end_interpolation, …} markers.
 	•	Ensure that every synthetic marker carries precise spans.

-5. Token Lookahead / Pushback API
+5. Token Lookahead / Pushback API - Done

 Current: the lexer is purely functional: it returns all tokens in one go, with no built-in peek/unget.
 Why it matters: a Pratt parser needs to peek at the next 1–2 tokens (e.g. to distinguish prefix vs. infix operators) and possibly unget tokens on backtrack.